JavaScript is required

 Published:

-Detectives from Taskforce Hawk have today issued further charges as part of an investigation into allegedly threatening and harassing emails sent to a CFMEU administrator earlier this year.
+Detectives from Taskforce Hawk have today laid further charges as part of an investigation into allegedly threatening and harassing emails sent to a CFMEU administrator last year.

 A 61-year-old Footscray man was initially arrested on 12 November and charged with seven counts of using a telecom communications device to menace harass and offend.

-Detectives have today also charged him with two further counts of using a telecom communications device to offend.
+He was further charged on 5 December with two counts of using a telecom communications device to offend.

 Operation Hawk was established in July 2024 to specifically target criminal behaviour linked to the construction industry and transitioned to Taskforce Hawk in June 2025.